Multi-label Image Classification using Adaptive Graph Convolutional Networks: from a Single Domain to Multiple Domains: Experiments

-\paragraph{Ablation study} In order to analyze the impact of each adjacency matrix used in our approach, namely, the attention-based matrix $\mathbf B$ and similarity-based matrix $\mathbf C$, an ablation study is carried out as shown in Table~\ref{table:ablation_mlic}.
+In order to analyze the impact of each adjacency matrix used in our approach, namely, the attention-based matrix $\mathbf B$ and similarity-based matrix $\mathbf C$, an ablation study is carried out as shown in Table~\ref{table:ablation_mlic}.
 It can be noted that by considering $\mathbf B$ in addition to $\mathbf A$ (without threshold), an improvement of 5.1\%, 20.5\%, and 0.04\% in terms of mAP is made, respectively, on MS-COCO, VG-500, and VOC-2007.
 The magnitude of improvement seems dependent on the number of classes contained in the considered dataset.
 In fact, while VG-500 is formed by 500 classes, MS-COCO and VOC-2007 are respectively composed of 80 and 20 categories.
 This highlights the importance of adaptively modeling label correlations, especially when dealing with a large number of classes, which is likely to occur in a practical scenario.
 An additional mAP improvement of 0.1\%, 0.4\%, and 0.17\% can be seen when including $\mathbf C$ in the AGCN subnet.
 In conclusion, it can be noted that $\mathbf B$ contributes more importantly to the resulting enhancement.
 This could be explained by the fact that $\mathbf C$ is less needed, as only two layers are considered in the graph subnet.
-This would confirm that the initial feature similarity is not completely lost through layers.
+As shown in Fig 4., while the use of C allows to better preserve the feature similarity as, the latter is not completely lost through layers when using 2 standard GCN convolutions.

+\paragraph{Hyper-parameter analysis} Table~\ref{table:agcn_layers} reports the mean Average Precision (mAP) for MS-COCO, VG-500, and VOC-2007 datasets, when varying the total number of layers in ML-AGCN.
+The best results are generally obtained when only two layers are considered.
+However, it should be noted that the results are very stable for MS-COCO and VOC-2007, with a variation lower than 1.5\% for all the configurations.